xTriixrx/satpy-scrapy/README.md

    * '-e': Instantiates GOES-EAST crawler to extract every possible image for this vehicle.
    * '-w': Instantiates GOES-WEST crawler to extract every possible image for this vehicle.
    * '-i': Instantiates HIMAWARI-8 crawler to extract every possible image for this vehicle.
+   * '-g1': Instantiates EWS-G1 crawler to extract every possible image for this vehicle.
    * '-k2': Instantiates ELEKTRO-L2 crawler to extract every possible image for this vehicle.
    * '-k3': Instantiates ELEKTRO-L3 crawler to extract every possible image for this vehicle.
    * '-m8': Instantiates METEOSAT-8 crawler to extract every possible image for this vehicle.